yimingpeng/rl-library/trunk/rl-competition/README.txt

 There are two types of trainers: console trainers, and graphical trainers.

-Console trainers are well suited to running proper experiment, trying parameters, etc.  The graphical trainer gives a visual representation of the problem and can be very handing for debugging and visually evaluating your agent's performance.
+Console trainers are well suited to running a proper experiment, trying parameters, etc.  The graphical trainer gives a visual representation of the problem and can be very handy for debugging and visually evaluating your agent's performance.

 We have provided several sample trainers, implemented in C/C++, Python, and Java.
 They are all identical in function, and are located in:
 /trainers/consoleTrainerJava
 /trainers/consoleTrainerCPP
 /trainers/consoleTrainerPython

-These console trainers will allow run any of the Java domains, Mountain Car, Tetris, or Helicopter.
+These console trainers will run any of the Java domains: Mountain Car, Tetris, or Helicopter.
 Check the source code in /trainers/<someTrainer>/src/ for an idea how to select which problem the trainer will select.
 Special training programs are required for real time strategy and keep-away.

 To run any trainer, go into its directory and type:
 $>bash run.bash